LinkedInBy Laura Cairns·5 min read·May 18, 2026

 The result is output that reads like something you actually typed rather than something that passed through a content filter.

-Brand Voice: Replies That Sound Like You Specifically
+How Does Brand Voice Make Replies Sound Like You Specifically?

 Eliminating AI patterns gets you to "sounds like a human."
 Brand Voice gets you to "sounds like me."